 Enter the command that will run your test suite.
 The command should write a JUnit XML file to the location given in the

-All wrapper scripts have a similar interface and procedure for running tests.
+All wrapper scripts share a similar interface and procedure for running tests, which we describe below.

 If extra software needs to be installed to run the testing framework the